-Bryce Point is very popular for sunrises.
-If you arrive before the sun rises you will be able to see the tops of the hoodoos set alight when the first rays of the sun hits them.
+This viewpoint is also very popular for sunrises.
+If you arrive to Bryce Point before the sun rises you will be able to see the tops of the hoodoos set alight when the first rays of the sun hits them.
 Almost like if they were set on fire.
 A sunrise at Bryce Point is one of the most memorable and best Bryce Canyon things to do.

 Natural Bridge in Bryce Canyon National Park is a very scenic Bryce spot that is accessible from the main road through the park.
 The natural monument is a red-rock arch that sits about 12 miles (19 km) south from Bryce Canyon Visitor Center.

-All you need to do to enjoy Natural Bridge is to jump out of your car and walk the short distance to the edge.
-There are no trails here so it’s a quick, but still very appreciated Bryce stop to make.
+All you need to do to enjoy Natural Bridge when visiting Bryce Canyon is to jump out of your car and walk the short distance to the edge.
+There are no trails to reach Natural Bridge so it’s a quick, but still very appreciated stop to make when visiting Bryce Canyon.
 The red arch and the green forest contrast each other in a beautiful way and is a great Bryce Canyon stop to make.